-BANK IT
+BANK PAY IT

 If you're doing other business at your local bank, chances are you could be paying your electric bill there too.
-These local banks serve Intercounty members by accepting and posting your electric bill payments the next day for no charge.
-You can make a payment at any of these banks at anytime during the month.
-These banks render this service to their customers as an added convenience.
+Select local banks serve Intercounty members by accepting and posting your electric bill payments the next day for no charge.
+Contact IECA for a current list of banks.